KohinaTheCat/U-Impactify/doc/sprint0/process.md

 **Reflect on how your team worked together.**

-- Team worked resonably well
+- Team worked reasonably well
 - Finished all task 24 hours before any due dates
 - Distributed work to finish efficiently